Health Benefits of Hibiscus

 • In other research, hibiscus extracts were found to be equally effective as pharmaceutical blood pressure drugs.
 More research, however, is required.

-Cancer and the effects of chemoprevention
+Cancer and chemoprevention

 • Hibiscus contains antioxidant chemicals that may have anticancer effects.